gitbucket/gitbucket/README.md

 - --port=[NUMBER]
 - --prefix=[CONTEXTPATH]

 To upgrade GitBucket, only replace gitbucket.war.
+All GitBucket data is stored in HOME/gitbucket.
+So if you want to back up GitBucket data, copy this directory to the other disk.

 Release Notes
 --------